-Our unaudited interim condensed consolidated financial statements for the three months ended March 31, 2023 have been prepared in accordance with IFRS, as issued by the IASB.
+Our unaudited interim condensed consolidated financial statements for the three and nine months ended September 30, 2023 have been prepared in accordance with IAS 34 Interim Financial Reporting.

-Our critical accounting policies and the use of estimates are discussed further in Note 3 to our audited consolidated financial statements of our Annual Report on Form 20-F as of and for the year ended December 31, 2022.
+Our critical accounting policies and the use of estimates are explained in Note 2 to the unaudited interim condensed consolidated financial statements included elsewhere in this Quarterly Report and further discussed in Note 3 to our audited consolidated financial statements of our Annual Report on Form 20-F as of and for the year ended December 31, 2022.